compose-spec/compose-spec/14-include.md

-## Dependency on other compose projects
+## Include

-A Compose application can declare dependency on another compose application, managed by another team or shared with others.
-This allows to keep a compose file reasonably complicated for the limited amount of resources a single team has to declare for it's own sub-domain within a larger deployment.
+A Compose application can declare dependency on another Compose application, managed by another team or shared with others.
+This is useful if teams need to keep a Compose file reasonably complicated for the limited amount of resources it has to declare for it's own sub-domain, within a larger deployment.

-`include` top-level section is used to define dependency to another compose application (or subdomain).
+The `include` top-level section is used to define the dependency on another Compose application, or sub-domain.
-Each path listed in this section must be loaded as an individual compose model with it's own project directory to resolve relative paths.
+Each path listed in the `include` section is loaded as an individual Compose application model, with it's own project directory, in order to resolve relative paths.

-Once the application to be included has been loaded, all resources definitions are copied into the current compose application model.
-Compose must warn user if some resource name conflict, and not try to merge those.
-To enforce this, `include` must be evaluated after the compose file(s) selected by user to define the Compose application model have been parsed and merged, so that conflicts between included compose files and those selected are detected.
+Once the included Compose application is loaded, all resources definitions are copied into the current Compose application model.
+Compose displays a warning if resource names conflict and doesn't try to merge them.
+To enforce this, `include` is evaluated after the Compose file(s) selected to define the Compose application model have been parsed and merged, so that conflicts between Compose files are detected.

-`include` applies recursively: an included compose file which declares it's own `include` section will trigger those other files to be included as well.
+`include` applies recursively so an included Compose file which declares its own `include` section, triggers those other files to be included as well.

 The resulting resources can be used in the including compose model for cross-services references.

-### short syntax
+### Short syntax

-Short syntax only defines path to another compose file.
-File is loaded with parent folder as project directory, and optional `.env` file being loaded to define variables default values for interpolation, while local project environment can override those values.
+The short syntax only defines paths to another Compose file.
+The file is loaded with the parent folder as the project directory, and an optional `.env` file that is loaded to define any variables' default values by interpolation.
+The local project's environment can override those values.

 ```yaml
 include: